snowman-repos/book/project_managers/README.md

 ### Deployment

+Probably not everyone on your team is a server expert, so this is another area where automation can come into play.

 A critical capability is being able to automatically test and deploy the service so that new features can be added often and easily put into production.

-Keep delivery teams small and focused; limit organizational layers that separate these teams from the business owners

 Automate testing and deploymentsToday, developers write automated scripts that can verify thousands of scenarios in minutes and then deploy updated code into production environments multiple times per day.
 They use automated performance tests which simulate surges in traffic to identify performance bottlenecks.
 While manual tests and quality assurance is still necessary, automated tests provide consistent and reliable protection against unintentional regressions, and make it possible for developers to confidently release frequent updates to the service.checklist
 Create automated tests that verify all user-facing functionality